-Your primary care provider may refer you to a pulmonologist, a specialist who deals with conditions of the lung and respiratory tract.
-Pulmonologists complete additional training in the prevention, diagnosis, and treatment of lung and respiratory problems.
-A pulmonologist can treat asthma as well as other serious respiratory conditions such as chronic obstructive pulmonary disease, pneumonia, and emphysema, among others.
+You may be referred to a pulmonologist.
+This is a specialist who has training in the prevention, diagnosis, and treatment of lung and respiratory illnesses.
+A pulmonologist can treat asthma and other breathing conditions, such as chronic obstructive pulmonary disease (COPD), pneumonia, and emphysema.

 An allergist is a pediatrician or internist who has undergone additional training in issues of the immune system.
-Often, asthma is the result of an inappropriate or overly intense system response to normally harmless compounds.
-An allergist or immunologist investigates the immune system and treats patients with immune system disorders, such as asthma.
+Often, asthma is the result of an unusual or overly intense response to normally harmless compounds.
+An allergist or immunologist can evaluate your symptoms, perform diagnostic testing, and determine whether your immune system is the source of your asthma.

-While not physicians, respiratory therapists are specially trained healthcare professionals who help treat airway and breathing problems caused by asthma and other disorders.
-They may guide you through breathing treatments and exercises to help restore function to your respiratory system.
+Respiratory therapists are specially trained professionals who treat airway and breathing problems caused by asthma and other disorders.
+They can guide you through breathing treatments and exercises to help restore your lung function.

 A little preparation before your appointment can help you make the most of your time with the doctor.
 Be prepared to answer questions about your personal medical history, family history, and details about your asthma symptoms.
 Write down all the details you can before your appointment so the information will be on hand when you need it.

 Here are some sample questions you may want to pose to the doctor yourself: